marrow/schema/README.rst

 4.8.
 Regular Expression Pattern Validators
 ------------------------------------------

 These were not more specific to another task.
+All are ``Pattern`` validators.
 All have singletons using the all-lower-case name.

 * ``Alphanumeric`` — Case-insensitive letters and numbers.
 * ``Username`` — Simple username validator: leading character must be alphabetical, subsequent characters may be alphanumeric, hyphen, period, or underscore.